 Whether we’re celebrating together in our finest or wearing our pajamas for an online gala, a City Lights party is a night to remember.
 Here’s a sampling of photos and memories from recent years.

 2023: Ruby Jubilee 40th Anniversary Auction & Gala

 City Lights turned 40 and we celebrated with our most successful fundraising event, ever!

 Thank you so much for joining us for this fabulous gala.
 We loved looking back on the last 40 years with performances from CLTC favorites, while looking forward to what exciting things our theater has in store in the future.
 What can we say?
 Ruby red is a good color!

 2022: A Hotsy Totsy Fundraising Auction

 May 7 marked the first big in-person City Lights party in three years.
-And it was the most successful event in our history!
+And what a party it was!!

-Thank you for joining us to raise a record-breaking amount of funds for the theater, and to honor Executive Artistic Director Lisa Mallette’s 20th anniversary with CLTC.
+Thank you for joining us to raise funds for the theater, and to honor Executive Artistic Director Lisa Mallette’s 20th anniversary with CLTC.
 Our Hotsy Totsy Fundraising Auction was a blast, and extra kudos to those of you who wore your Gatsby best.
 The ’20s are finally roaring again.

 2021: Online auction

 Oh, Covid.
 We were all set to come back to in-person partying in 2021, but the Delta variant thwarted our plans.
 Still, we had a terrific online auction with wonderful bidders, amazing auction items and our beloved City Lights community.